- Street Fighter I (for info on Ryu, Ken and Sagat)

 Voiced by: Osamu Hosoi

 Full name Allen Snider.
 A fighter once touted as the greatest Karate master in the United States, he was once the undefeated and favored champion of the U.S. Martial Arts Tournament until he was challenged by a then-unknown Ken Masters.
 Ken easily defeated him, telling him that he was still a "big fish in a small pond."
 Encouraged by Ken's words, Allen decided to travel the world and fight other warriors from other countries to prove himself otherwise.
 His special techniques, the "Soul Force" and the "Rising Dragon", were based on Ken's Hadouken and Shoryuken respectively.
 Allen's only subsequent appearance after the original EX and its re-releases was in Fighting Layer, an Arika-produced fighting game released exclusively for the arcades.
+He finally reappears in Arika's latest (Currently unnamed) fighting game, with an American flag colored gi.

 - Arrogant Kung-Fu Guy: As evidenced by his taunts, although he seems to have gotten better according to the above blurb.